-- 0th-order ambisonics (1 channel) is a purely omni-directional signal containing no directional information.
+- zeroth-order ambisonics (1 channel) is a purely omni-directional signal containing no directional information.

-- 1st-order ambisonics (4 channels) contains directional information, but its accuracy is blurry.
+- first-order ambisonics (4 channels) contains directional information, but its accuracy is blurry.

-- 3rd-order ambisonics (16 channels) contains dramatically more directional information than 1st-order; sources can be localized with considerable accuracy.
+- third-order ambisonics (16 channels) contains dramatically more directional information than first-order; sources can be localized with considerable accuracy.

 Ambisonics has many advantages over traditional surround sound formats: